Contact Us

 Cons

-Performance: Some reviews highlight that Symmetry DataGuard (DSPM) has performance latency that may create a load on your database and system.
+Performance: Some reviews note that Symmetry DataGuard (DSPM) introduces latency that may place additional load on your database and system.

-Dig Security Platform by Prisma Cloud, acquired by Palo Alto Networks in 2023, prioritizes data risks, analyzes data flows, and visualizes access governance to provide data security posture management across any cloud.
+Prisma Cloud’s Dig Security Platform, acquired by Palo Alto Networks in 2023, prioritizes data risk, analyzes data flows, and visualizes access governance to manage the data security posture across any cloud.

 Features:

-- File share scanning: Scan and classify documents in your on-premises file shares, to gain insights into the structure of your shared folders.
+• File share scanning: Scan and classify documents in your on-premises file shares to gain insights into folder structure.

 Deployment: Cloud-native.